saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

   - teamdrive
   - shared drive
   - rclone_vfs
+  - mergerfs
+  - unionfs
 ---

-# How do I mount a teamdrive?
+# How do I mount a cloud drive?

-You have a teamdrive you want to add to your Saltbox server so Plex can see it.
+You have a cloud drive you want to add to your Saltbox server so Plex can see it.
 In this article I’m assuming that’s ALL you want to do.

-If you want to set up a teamdrive and upload to it, see the [“Tip #44” document](tip44.md)
+If you want to set up a Google Teamdrive and upload to it, see the [“Tip #44” document](tip44.md)

-Here, I’m assuming you have access to a teamdrive, and you want to set it up so you can point Plex or Emby at it.
+Here, I’m assuming you have access to a cloud drive, and you want to set it up so you can point Plex or Emby at it.
 No more than that.

 ## Overview